 Sgt.
 Hugh H. Atkinson

-To the dismay of his wife, the outgoing and popular Radio Operator, "Huggy" or "Hughey" was the youngest member of the crew.
-Much is written by Cartwright and Mori about Atkinson as a POW.
+To the dismay of his wife, the outgoing and popular Radio Operator was called "Huggy" or "Hughey" by his crew-mates.
+He was the youngest member of the crew.
+Cartwright and Mori wrote about Atkinson as a POW.

 Sgt.
 Buford J. Ellison